deckhouse/deckhouse/docs/site/_includes/getting_started/global/partials/FINISH_CARDS.md

 <div markdown="1">
 ## What's next?

-Detailed information about the system and the Deckhouse Platform components is available in the [documentation](/documentation/v1/).
+Detailed information about the system and the Deckhouse Kubernetes Platform components is available in the [documentation](/documentation/v1/).

 Please, reach us via our [online community](/community/about.html#online-community) if you have any questions.
 </div>